 The disassociation of a single device from an OWPAN may be initiated by either the coordinator of the OWPAN or the affected device itself through the MLME-DISASSOCIATE.request primitive.

-To disassociate a device from the OWPAN, the coordinator shall transmit a management frame, containing the Disassociation Notification element, to the device to be disassociated as depicted in Figure 15 a).
-If the coordinator does not receive a corresponding acknowledgment frame, it shall retransmit the Disassociation Notification element up to macMax….
-After reaching the maximum number of retransmissions, the device can be considered disassociated.
+A device that wants to disassociate from the OWPAN shall transmit a management frame containing the Disassociation Notification element to the coordinator of the OWPAN as depicted in Figure 22 a).
+If the device does not receive a corresponding acknowledgment frame, it shall retransmit the Disassociation Notification element up to macMaxFrameRetries.
+After reaching the maximum number of retransmissions, the device may be considered disassociated.

-A device that wants to disassociate from the OWPAN shall transmit a management frame containing the Disassociation Notification element to the coordinator of the OWPAN as depicted in Figure 15 b).
-If the device does not receive a corresponding acknowledgment frame, it shall retransmit the Disassociation Notification element up to macMax….
-After reaching the maximum number of retransmissions, the device can be considered disassociated.
+To disassociate a device from the OWPAN, the coordinator may transmit a management frame, containing the Disassociation Notification element, to the device to be disassociated as depicted in Figure 22 b).
+If the coordinator does not receive a corresponding acknowledgment frame, it shall retransmit the Disassociation Notification element up to macMaxFrameRetries.
+After reaching the maximum number of retransmissions, the device may be considered disassociated.